 Clean and moisturize your skin daily.
 Wash your face twice daily -- once in the morning and once at night before going to bed.
 After you cleanse your skin, follow with a toner and moisturizer.
 Toners help to remove fine traces of oil, dirt, and make-up that you may have missed when cleansing.
 Moisturizing is necessary even for people with oily skin.
 Buy a moisturizer that is best suited for your skin type (dry, normal, or oily).

 Block the sun.
-Over time, exposure to ultraviolet (UV) radiation from the sun causes many changes in the skin, including wrinkles, discoloration, freckles or age spots, benign (non-cancerous) growths such and pre-cancerous or cancerous growths such as basal cell carcinoma, squamous cell carcinoma, and melanoma.
+Over time, exposure to ultraviolet (UV) radiation from the sun causes many changes in the skin, including wrinkles, discoloration, freckles or age spots, benign (non-cancerous) growths such as seborrheic keratoses and pre-cancerous or cancerous growths such as basal cell carcinoma, squamous cell carcinoma, and melanoma.
 In fact, most skin cancers are related to sun exposure.
 Limit your time in the sun, especially between the hours of 10 a.m. and 2 p.m., and always wear a broad spectrum sunscreen with the physical blocker zinc oxide and a sun protection factor (SPF) of 30 or greater.
 Cover exposed areas with protective clothing, such as a long-sleeve shirt, pants, and a wide-brimmed hat.

 Seek professional help for skin problems.
 Your skin will not be perfect.
 It can be dry or oily; it can develop rashes and acne, among many other issues.
 Address the problem with a professional skin expert, either a skin aesthetician at your local salon or a dermatologist for more severe skin problems.